Orthodontics / Invisalign Carol Waldman

 The invisible way to straighten your teeth, without braces.
 Invisalign® clear braces can give you the beautiful straight teeth you’ve always wanted.
 It works through a series of invisible, clear, removable, and comfortable aligners that no one can tell you’re wearing.
 With these “clear braces,” you can smile more during treatment as well as after.
 Invisalign has been proven effective and is widely available: Dr. Carol Waldman is certified to treat with Invisalign clear braces.

-Toronto Cosmetic Dentist Dr. Carol Waldman can straighten crooked teeth with advancements in Orthodontics.
+North York Cosmetic Dentist Dr. Carol Waldman can straighten crooked teeth with advancements in Orthodontics.
 Clearbraces by Invisalign.

 Call 416-445-6000 or contact Dr. Waldman today to get some answers about Invisalign clear braces.

 Orthodontics is the movement of teeth through bone into a more idealized, healthier and more esthetic position.